broadinstitute/seqr-loading-pipelines/cassandra/install.md

 =========================

-## Installing from TARBALL (did the same process with same directory patterns in seqr-db1, seqr-db2 seqr-db3
+# Installing from TARBALL (did the same process with same directory patterns in seqr-db1, seqr-db2 seqr-db3

+#Basic installation of Cassandra on nodes (before creating data center)

 1-Install location